saf-dmitry/taskpaper-mode/README.md

             ("priority(2)" . ?2)
             ("priority(3)" . ?3)))

 Pressing `C-c @` (`taskpaper-item-set-tag-fast-select`) will then present you with a special interface, listing all predefined tags with corresponding selection keys.

 Tag specifiers can have value in parentheses.
 If the tag value begins with `%%` the following time string will be expanded into an absolute date in [ISO 8601][iso8601-wiki] format.
 E.g., if today is May 8, 2018, the tag specifier `due(%%+2d)` will expand to `@due(2018-05-10)`, i.e., in two days from now.
 See [Date and Time Formats](#date-and-time-formats) section below for date & time formats you can use here.
 This way you can create handy presets for often used relative dates based on your average routine.
 If after stripping the leading `%%` the tag value is empty, the user will be prompted for time stamp using interactive date & time prompt.

-If an item has a certain tag, all subitems will inherit the tag as well.
-To limit tag inheritance to specific tags, configure the user option `taskpaper-tags-exclude-from-inheritance`.

 The command `C-c C-r` (`taskpaper-remove-tag-at-point`) deletes single tag under cursor.